Non-equilibrium cumulants within model A from crossover to first-order phase transition side: Abstract

 \section{Abstract}

-We study the non-equilibrium cumulants of the $\sigma$ field in the phase transition region via Langevin dynamics.
+{We study the non-equilibrium cumulants of the chiral order parameter field ($\sigma$ field) in different phase transition scenarios via Langevin dynamics.
 Cumulants up to fourth-order have been calculated based on the spacetime-dependent $\sigma$ configurations from the event-by-event numerical simulations.
 By limiting the cooling of the system in a Hubble-like way, the out-of-equilibrium cumulants illustrate clear memory effects during the evolution.
 Both the signs and the magnitudes of the high-order cumulants differ from the equilibrium ones below the phase transition temperature.
-At the same time, the dynamical cumulants grow more intensively from the first-order phase transition side than they do from the crossover side.
-In addition, analysis of the high-order off-equilibrium cumulants on the hypothetical freeze-out lines present non-monotonic curves in the critical region.
+Especially, the dynamical cumulants grow more intensively from the first-order phase transition side than they do from the crossover side.
+In addition, analysis of the high-order off-equilibrium cumulants on the hypothetical freeze-out lines present non-monotonic curves in the large chemical potential region. }